se.plan#

 Cost data layers#

-In the cases of benefits (Benefits data layers) and constraints (Constraints data layers), the se.plan team adopted the tool’s data layers primarily from existing sources, with little or no modification of the original layers.
+In the case of benefits (Data layers for benefits) and constraints (Constraints data layers), the se.plan team adopted the tool’s data layers primarily from existing sources, with little or no modification of the original layers.
 In contrast, it developed wholly new data layers for both the opportunity cost and the implementation cost of forest restoration.
 Developing these layers involved multiple steps, which are described below.

 Note

-Every data layer presented in the following document can be displayed in Google Earth Engine as an overview of our datasets.
-Click on the provided link in the description, you’ll be redirected to the GEE code editor panel.
+Every data layer presented in the following document can be displayed in GEE as an overview of our datasets.
+Select the provided link in the description to be redirected to the GEE code editor pane.
 The selected layer will be displayed over Uganda.
-To modify the country change the fao_gaul variable line 7 by your country number (listed in the Country list section).
-If you want to export this layer, please set the value of to_export (line 10) and to_drive (line 13) according to your need.
-Hit the run button again to relaunch the computation.
-Code used for this display can be found here.
+To modify the country, change the fao_gaul variable Line 7 to your country number (listed in the Country list section).
+If you want to export this layer, please set the value of to_export (Line 10) and to_drive (Line 13) according to your need.
+Select the run button again to relaunch the computation.
+Code used for this display can be found on this page.

 Opportunity cost#

-pportunity cost in se.plan refers to the value of land if it is not restored to forest: i.e., the value of land in its current use.
-A higher opportunity cost tends to make restoration less feasible, although restoration can nevertheless be feasible on land with a high opportunity cost if it generates sufficiently large benefits. se.plan assumes that the alternative land use would be some form of agriculture, either cropland or pastureland.
+Opportunity cost in se.plan refers to the value of land if it is not restored to forest (i.e. the value of land in its current use).
+A higher opportunity cost tends to make restoration less feasible, although restoration can nevertheless be feasible on land with a high opportunity cost if it generates sufficiently large benefits. se.plan assumes that the alternative land use would be some form of agriculture (either cropland or pastureland).
 It sets the opportunity cost of potential restoration sites equal to the value of cropland for all sites where crops can be grown, with the opportunity cost for any remaining sites set equal to the value of pastureland.

 The value of land in agricultural use is defined as the portion of agricultural profit that is attributable to land as a production input.
 Economists label this portion “land rent”.
-Agricultural profit is the difference between the gross revenue a farmer receives from selling agricultural products (= product price × quantity sold) and the expenditures the farmer makes on variable inputs, such as seeds and fertilizer, used in production.
-It is the return earned by fixed inputs, which include labor and capital (e.g., equipment, structures) in addition to land.
-These relationships imply that the se.plan team needed to sequentially estimate gross revenue, profit, and land rent.
+Agricultural profit is the difference between the gross revenue a farmer receives from selling agricultural products (= product price × quantity sold) and the expenditures the farmer makes on variable inputs used in production, such as seeds and fertilizer.
+It is the return earned by fixed inputs, which include labor and capital (e.g. equipment, structures) in addition to land.
+These relationships imply that the se.plan team needed to sequentially estimate gross revenue, profit and land rent.

-The se.plan team assumed that forest restoration is intended to be permanent, and so it estimated land rent in perpetuity: the opportunity cost of forgoing agricultural use of a restored site forever, not just for a single year.
-The estimates of this long-run opportunity cost in se.plan are expressed in US dollars per hectare for reference year 2017.
+Since the se.plan team assumed that forest restoration is intended to be permanent, it estimated land rent in perpetuity: the opportunity cost of forgoing agricultural use of a restored site forever, not just for a single year.
+The estimates of the long-run opportunity cost in the tool are expressed in USD per hectare for reference year 2017 (view in gee).

 Cropland#